-When the author joined the Siemens Corporation in 2010, he was assigned temporarily to Munich, Germany where he learned from a German colleague about the little known resistance to Hitler and the Nazis.
+When the author joined the Siemens Corporation in 2010, he was temporarily assigned to Munich, Germany where he learned about the little-known homegrown resistance to Hitler and the Nazis.

 Cold and dreary, a slate sky hung over the city.
 Snow lay in patches on the ground.
-Europe’s continental winter refused to loosen its icy grip on on the German state of Bavaria.
+Europe’s continental winter refused to loosen its icy grip on the German state of Bavaria.
 It required a disciplined effort to remain awake before lunch.
 I felt the 18th century Prussian walls closing in, until Herr (Mister) Garms knocked on the office door.

 Part of the Global Compliance Unit, Eckhardt Garms was in the twilight of his Siemens career.
-Lean and balding with a countenance which invited few to know him well, he was reserved but commanded a respect from his younger German colleagues.
-Some of the Americans among us, however, casually called him ‘Eckhardt’ in a shrill accent which caused him to wince.
-It was a cultural point of respect, so I properly called him “Herr Garms.”
+Lean and balding with a countenance which invited few to know him well, he was reserved but commanded respect from his younger German colleagues.
+Some of the Americans among us, however, casually called him ‘Eckhardt’ in a shrill accent which caused him, at times, to wince.
+As cultural point of respect, I properly called him “Herr Garms.”

 However, as is my genial nature, I made it a point to know him better.
 When we first met, I mentioned my keen interest in history, especially that of World War II.
 Herr Garms conceded his father had fought with the German armies on the Russian front.
 I commented it must have been a brutal experience.